BawdyAnarchist/quBSD/Future_Development.md

-0gui had a weird start error related to MTU and chk_integer
+ZFS Encrypted Jails
+	- qb-create will need adjusted zfs create -o encryption=on -o keyformat=passphrase -o pbkdf2iters=1000000 -o canmount=noauto zusr/<dataset>
+	- qb-crypt will probably be needed
+		- Add encryption to dataset
+		- Remove encryption from
+		- lock a dataset
+		- unlock a dataset
+		- combine with pefs?

 Integrate X11
 	- Need a GUIjail now with an autoconnection (can use disp3 for now)
 	- qubsd ipv4 convention will need a new class

-ZFS Encrypted Jails
-	- zfs load-key unload-key
-	- new PARAM encrypt
-	- qb-create will need adjusted
-	- qb-encrypt will probably be needed

 ### UPGRADES